zahranoviana/Hands-on-Workshop-Decoding-Bacterial-Communities-Using-Short-Read-16S-rRNA-Metagenomics/README.md

 1. Install QIIME2 and Download Database, Sequences, Metafile, and Barcode Information
 2. Set Up the QIIME2 Environment and Prepare Working Directory
 3. Import and Process Data
-4. Filter, Denoise, and Analyze Features
+4. Filtering, Denoising, and Feature Analysis
-5. Taxonomic Classification and Diversity Analysis
+5. Alpha and Beta Diversity Metrics and Visualization
-6. Statistical Analysis and Visualization
+6. Taxonomic Assignment and Visualization

 ## 📌 Let's get things started!